 Increased Weekly Distance

 When using the plan from Advanced Marathoning, I hit 55 miles and before that, I’m almost positive I’d never run more than 45 miles in one week.
-So, it definitely pushed me compared to others.
+So, it definitely pushed my weekly milage compared to others .
 While the extra miles took extra time, I really enjoyed it.
 I especially loved the midweek long runs and the tempo runs.
 (But I always love runs with pace changes!)
 It’s worth noting that if you’re ramping up your milage, you may wanna read this post on preventing blisters ;).

 Sometimes I questioned if it was too advanced for me, but I also think if a training plan feels easy, it’s not the right plan.
 You shouldn’t be running at a comfortable pace or distance all the time.
 Learning to deal with discomfort is part of improving.
 (Remember that discomfort is different from pain!).
 If you’re a novice or beginner, I’d probably stick to a different plan.
 This plan is not geared toward first time marathon runners, but you can find a beginner’s marathon training plan out there online!

 Longer Long Runs